dannsam/xenko-docs/manual/graphics/effects-and-shaders/shading-language/shader-stages.md

 These are all void methods.

 The geometry and tessellation shaders need some kind of predefined structures as input and output.
-However, since our shaders are really generic, it is impossible to know beforehand what the structure will be.
-As a result, These shaders use `Input` and `Output` structures that will be automatically generated to fit the final shader.
+However, since our shaders are very generic, it's impossible to know beforehand what the structure will be.
+As a result, these shaders use `Input` and `Output` structures that are automatically generated to fit the final shader.

 ## Vertex shader